jon-rolfe/bookfinder-multisearch/README.md

 *every* semester.

 # Installation
-bookfinder-multisearch is written in Python 2.7.
+bookfinder-multisearch is written for Python 2.7.
 It requires:
 * Python 2.7.9 or greater
 * Requests
 * lxml